-So, how do you figure out your argument for Dad, Granddad or the Boss that it’s time for a new cattle working chute?
+So, how do you convince Dad, Granddad or the Boss that it's time for a new cattle working chute?

 - Reflect on their position.
 Put yourself in the shoes of your Dad, Granddad or Boss, and try to list all of the reasons they might think of not to purchase a cattle working chute.

 - Come up with a counter argument for each of these reasons.
 Whether it's using some of the facts outlined above, or something specific to your operation, develop your counter-arguments for the reasons you think they have for not purchasing a new chute.
 Consider their needs when developing your counter-arguments and maintain respect for their position throughout the process.

 - Start the conversation with shared values.
 Whether it's Grandma's longstanding concern for safety, a neighbor's near miss with injury, or your shared dedication to providing for cattle comfort, it's important that you start the conversation on common ground.

 - Define your need.
 How will a cattle working chute be used on your operation?
 Where will it be placed?
 Do you just need a chute or will there be additional equipment, such as an alley?
 Having a well-thought out plan for the cattle working chute will increase the credibility of your request.

 - Run the Numbers.
 Try and calculate the time saved through greater efficiency in the cattle working chute, or the amount saved by preventing injuries.
 It's hard to argue with numbers when they're calculated correctly!